hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/universal-approximators.md

 None
 ```

 Fitting with these adaptive sigmoids requires a non-linear parameter search, rather than computing the parameters with an exact formula.
-In the Taylor and Fourier cases, the fact that all basis functions $\psi_i$ are orthogonal to each other means that you could determine each coefficient $c_i$ in isolation.
+In the Taylor and Fourier cases, the fact that all basis functions $\psi_i$ are orthogonal to each other means that you can determine each coefficient $c_i$ in isolation.
 Since adaptive basis functions don't have that property, you can't.

 In fact, this is a harder-than-usual problem for Minuit because the search space has many local minima.
 To get around this, let's run it 15 times and take the best result.